gbgabiola/progress/courses/udemy/the-web-developer-bootcamp/04-js/README.md

   - _Array Basics - Creating and Updating_
   - Push & Pop
   - Shift & Unshift
+  - _Creating and Working With Object Literals_
+  - _Nesting Arrays and Objects_
 - **Important**
   - _Random Numbers and the Math Object_
   - Concat, IndexOf